Polistirol/Web_Augmented_Reality/jsartoolkitNFT/README.md

 });
 ```

-See the example for details.
+See the examples for details.

 ## Build the project 🔨